 The “Light Form” is a modular lighting system inspired by the origami art.
 It consists of wood panels that can be folded up to expose the energy-efficient electroluminescent lights embedded in them.
 Encased in rich dark European maple, the “Light Form” can be easily fixed onto any wall, endowing a unique kind of warmth and romance to your home.

-9. OrigAudio Origami Speakers [amazon]
+9. OrigAudio Origami Speakers [buy on amazon]

 Fold n Play speakers start out flat and fold into 2 cubes for easy portability.
 Take your music anywhere you want it.
 This set of speakers are made from recycled materials and do not require any external power.
 They work universally with any audio device and are Mother Nature approved.